Contributions to the Well-being of the Citizens of Indianapolis, the State of Indiana, and Beyond

-- Develop an operational model of community engagement that resolves tensions among different definitions of engagement and incorporates nontraditional forms of campus-community engagement like clinical outreach, commercialization and technology transfer, translational research, and others.
+- In coordination with the IU Office of the Vice President for Engagement, develop an operational model of community engagement at IUPUI that resolves tensions among different definitions of engagement and incorporates nontraditional forms of campus-community engagement like clinical outreach, commercialization and technology transfer, translational research, and others.

-- Build a nationally distinctive contemporary model for community engagement that includes more effective strategies for coordinating, advocating for, and leading community engagement in IUPUI’s decentralized environment.
+- Develop and implement more effective strategies for coordinating, advocating for, and leading community engagement in IUPUI’s decentralized environment.

 - Ensure an appropriate infrastructure is in place to support community engagement at IUPUI, including leadership, coordination and mapping of community engagement activities, and effective communication with on- and off-campus stakeholders involved in community engagement.

 - Working with community stakeholders, develop a robust information system to measure the collective impact of community engagement outcomes, an effective economic model for community engagement, and accurate, transparent performance indicators that can be regularly communicated to stakeholders.

 - Re-envision and re-articulate the roles of students, staff, and faculty members in a contemporary, engaged urban institution.
 Define community engagement work as distinct from service, so that it can be explicitly captured and reflected in Faculty Annual Reports, promotion and tenure guidelines, staff reward mechanisms/performance appraisals, and student RISE experiences.